 - No Theme Tune: The show's iconic theme song is notably absent from this episode.

 - Politically Incorrect Hero: When the exhumed coffin containing Ray Soames' body falls down and reveals a ridiculously short corpse:

 Mulder: It's probably a safe bet Ray Soames never made the varsity basketball team.

 - Put Down Your Gun and Step Away

-- Secret Government Warehouse: The Cigarette-Smoking Man is seen depositing Scully's report in one at the end of the episode.
+- Secret Government Warehouse: The Cigarette-Smoking Man is seen depositing the metal nasal implant in one at the end of the episode.

 - Security Cling: Scully hugs Mulder in relief when he tells her that those dreaded marks on her waist are nothing worse than mosquito bites.